 Nothing speaks to the soul of Montana like fly fishing.
-In a state world-renowned for big mountains and a landscape carved by glaciers, it’s fly fishing that best captures Montana's essence.
-Montana's rivers have inspired entire literary careers, and these blue-ribbon waterways remain in the dreams of those who visit.
+In a state world-renowned for big mountains and a landscape carved by raging waterways, it's fly fishing that best captures Montana's essence.
+The same Montana rivers have inspired entire literary careers and lifetime hobbies, and these blue-ribbon waterways remain in the dreams of those who visit.

 Most of Montana's rivers and streams teem with trout.
 And the surrounding landscapes are straight from the postcards seen at the regional airports.
-Fly fishing season in Montana occurs every day of the spring runoff, summer, and fall, depending on the river.
-Some of the best fly-fishing spots even entice anglers throughout the bitter cold winter.
+Fly fishing season in Montana occurs every day during the spring runoff, summer, and fall, depending on the river.
+Some of the best fly-fishing spots even entice anglers throughout the bitterly cold winter.

-It’s almost a societal sin in Montana to not fish the state’s abundant waterways.
-Commercial outfitters are happy to share their knowledge of the rivers to first-time fly casters.
-Guided trips take place on nearly all trout rivers in Montana.
-People looking to cast a line of their own need only to pick up a Montana fishing license.
+It's almost a societal sin in Montana not to fish the state's abundant waterways.
+For the best information and insider knowledge, head to any one of many local outfitters across the state.
+Guided trips also take place on nearly all trout rivers in Montana.
+Visitors and residents looking to cast a line of their own need only to pick up a Montana fishing license.

 Find your next lifetime hobby with our list of the best spots to fly fish in Montana.